Things to Do in DC This Weekend: Art by KISS's Paul Stanley, a Latin American Film Festival, and Zoo Uncorked

 BOOKS In the wake of Hurricane Maria last year, chef José Andrés stepped up to feed hundreds of thousands of Puerto Ricans struggling to rebuild their lives.
 His new book, We Fed an Island: The True Story of Rebuilding Puerto Rico, One Meal at a Time, chronicles his experiences with the other activists working on the island (and a portion of the proceeds will benefit the Chef Relief Network of World Central Kitchen).
 Andrés will be in conversation with Washington Post food reporter Tim Carman at Lisner Auditorium. $15 (ticket only) or $35 (ticket and book), 7 PM.

 ART KISS’s Paul Stanley is exhibiting a collection of his artwork at Wentworth Galleries throughout the US.
 The musician/artist will be at both DC Wentworth locations this weekend: on Friday night at the Westfield Montgomery Mall (RSVP: 301-365-3270 or email) and on Saturday evening at Tysons Galleria (RSVP: 703-883-0111 or email).
 6-9 PM, RSVPs highly recommended.
+UPDATE: This event has been rescheduled: Stanley will be at Montgomery Mall on 9/21 from 6-9 PM and at Tysons Galleria on 9/22 from 6-9 PM.

 MUSEUMS If you couldn’t make it out to the beach last weekend (or if you were one of some 70,000 Burners and are already feeling nostalgic), join the Smithsonian American Art Museum for an all-day event celebrating Burning Man and its history.
 Five of the original founders of this festival plus artists from the Renwick’s “No Spectators: The Art of Burning Man” exhibit will share stories and present films on the festival’s history and cultural impact.
 Note that this event is at SAAM, not at the Renwick.
 Free, 10 AM – 6 PM.